 Before Xi was escorted to the airport and flown back to Beijing in the evening, he convened a meeting with senior cadres and hailed the sacrifice made by the people of Wuhan during the ongoing lockdown.

-Critics have compared his performance with that of his predecessor, Hu Jintao, who had the courage to visit pandemic-hit cities in Guangdong during the early stages of the SARS crisis in 2003.
-Xi, on the other hand, has been accused of shirking his duty, choosing to go into seclusion for the better part of February when leadership was needed to combat the epidemic.
+Critics have compared his performance with that of his predecessor, Hu Jintao, who had the courage to visit pandemic-hit cities in Guangdong during the early stages of the SARS crisis back in 2003.
+Xi, on the other hand, has been accused of shirking his duty, choosing to go into seclusion inside his office suite in Zhongnanhai in Beijing for the better part of February, when leadership was needed to combat the epidemic.

 State media, nonetheless, has talked up Xi’s visit as a “momentous event” to buoy the spirits of people in Wuhan.